fix8mt/conjure_enum/README.md

 Call supplied invocable for _each_ enum value.
 Similar to `std::for_each` except the first parameter of your invocable must accept an enum value (passed by `for_each`).
 Optionally provide any additional parameters.
 You can limit the number of calls to your invocable by using the `for_each_n` version with the first parameter being the maximum number to call.
-The second version of `for_each` and `for_each_n` is intended to be used when using a member function - the _second_ parameter passed by your call must be the `this` pointer of the object.
+The second version of `for_each` and `for_each_n` is intended to be used when using a member function - the _second_ parameter passed by your call must be a pointer or reference to the object.
 If you wish to pass a `reference` parameter, you must wrap it in `std::ref`.

 Works with lambdas, member functions, functions etc, compatible with `std::invoke`.